christo/benchvice/README.md

 The script interacts with Sargon II using the VICE remote montitor with the aim of enabling integration of Sargon with other chess-playing infrastructure.

+## Sargon Memory Locations

+Screen memory is at `$1e00` which makes reading the board possible, given that it is character mapped graphics and the 2x2 character chess pieces all have a unique top left char.
+So the top left of the 2x2 characters for each square betrays the piece on the square, including the colour.
+The board orientation is fixed with white at the bottom.

 ## TODO

 For Sargon

 * [ ] investigate binary monitor protocol.
 The text commands appear to have changed a lot over time and parsing natural language output seems brittle
 * [ ] read general game state from memory
+    * [ ] computer is thinking?
     * [ ] initial title screen (hit F1)
     * [ ] Game or Setup prompt
     * [ ] Game: